spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 * `git config branch.<your_working_branchname>.remote origin`
   * Without the above, git push would try to push your change to the upstream repo
 * Do your work
+* Add a blurb on your proposed change to `CHANGES.txt`.
 * `git push`
 * Go to the web interface of your fork and push `Create pull request` button.
 * Fill in the template and submit.